If you have ever had to deal with fleas, you perhaps already know how annoying they can be to both humans and animals alike.

 Some natural flea control remedies that you may find very useful without exposing your cat or dog to chemical agents include some formulations with pyrethrin gotten from the head of a flower, a citrus derivative, or d-Limonene and diatomaceous earth.

 Like most parasites, these pint-sized pests depend on their hosts for food and survival.
-When the unfortunate host is your sweet little pet, and the tiny folks are munching on your ankles, it the battle line has been drawn, and you’ll do almost anything to get rid of the bugs.
+When the unfortunate host is your sweet little pet, and the tiny folks are munching on your ankles, the battle line has been drawn, and you’ll do almost anything to get rid of the bugs.

 Having a good knowledge of flea biology and a couple of tricks up your sleeve to kill every flea larvae in your surroundings will help you win the war.